MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataflows.md

 _**Direct query is not working for me in Power BI, what should I do?**_

-To get direct query to run you need have Power BI Premium and adjust a few configuration items in your Power BI workspace.
-This is explained in the [dataflows premium features](/power-bi/transform-model/dataflows/dataflows-premium-features) article.
+To get direct query to run, you need to have Power BI Premium and adjust a few configuration items in your Power BI workspace.
+These actions are explained in the [dataflows premium features](/power-bi/transform-model/dataflows/dataflows-premium-features) article.

 _**My dataflow table does not show up in the dataflow connector in Power BI**_

-You are probably using a Dataverse table as destination for your standard dataflow.
+You're probably using a Dataverse table as destination for your standard dataflow.
 Use the [Dataverse/CDS connector](../Connectors/Dataverse.md) instead or consider switching to an analytical dataflow.

 _**There is a difference in the data when I remove duplicates in dataflows, how can I resolve this?**_

 There could be a difference in data between design-time and refresh-time.
-We do not guarantee which instance is being kept during refresh time.
+We don't guarantee which instance is being kept during refresh time.
 [This article](/powerquery-docs/working-with-duplicates) will help you to avoid inconsistencies in your data.

 ### See also